 To enrol in the Tec 100 CCR Diver course, you must:

-Note that manufacturer requirements also may apply and qualifying certifications from other diver training organization may be acceptable – ask your Tec 100 CCR Instructor.
+Note that manufacturer requirements also may apply and qualifying certifications from other diver training organisation may be acceptable - ask your Tec 100 CCR Instructor.

 Payment & Security

 Your payment information is processed securely.
 We do not store credit card details nor have access to your credit card information.